rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

     ...
   TypeError: 'ForwardSDMolSupplier' object does not support indexing

-For reading Smiles or SDF files with large number of records concurrently, Multithreaded Mol Suppliers can be used like this:
+For reading Smiles or SDF files with large number of records concurrently, MultithreadedMolSuppliers can be used like this:

 .. doctest::